-Foxes are a pest under the Catchment and Land Protection Act 1994.
+Foxes are a declared pest under the Catchment and Land Protection Act 1994.

-- preventing the spread of foxes on your property
+- prevent the spread of foxes on your property

 Foxes on Council land